KingricharVD/astra/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package astrad/astra-qt for Debian-based Linux systems.
-If you compile astrad/astra-qt yourself, there are some useful files here.
+This directory contains files used to package Luxd/Lux-qt for Debian-based Linux systems.
+If you compile Luxd/Lux-qt yourself, there are some useful files here.

-## astra: URI support ##
+## Lux: URI support ##

-astra-qt.desktop  (Gnome / Open Desktop)
+Lux-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install astra-qt.desktop
+	sudo desktop-file-install Lux-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your astraqt binary to `/usr/bin` and the `../../share/pixmaps/astra128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your Luxqt binary to `/usr/bin` and the `../../share/pixmaps/Lux128.png` to `/usr/share/pixmaps`

-astra-qt.protocol (KDE)
+Lux-qt.protocol (KDE)